TypescriptRocks/Neton6000/README.md

 ## 👋 Hello, my name is Neton

-I'm a full stack developer and spend most of my day coding.
+I'm a full stack developer and spends most of my day coding.

 ### Languages I code in:
 - HTML & CSS